kkreiju/EcoShareWeb/ADMIN_IMPLEMENTATION.md

 # Admin Panel Implementation Guide

 ## Overview
-This document describes the complete implementation of the admin panel for EcoShare, including all features, API integrations, and utilities.
+This document describes the complete implementation of the admin panel for EcoShare, including all features, API integrations, and utilities

 ## Architecture